-Pretty much every accessory brand has a range of mountain bike pumps and CO2 inflators to choose from.
+When searching for the best mountain bike pumps, pretty much every accessory brand has a range of pumps and CO2 inflators to choose from.
 Unfortunately, you have to work through a lot of them to find out which are genuinely good, which are generically okay, and which are unreliable or rubbish.
-Luckily for you, our test team has decades of experience trying to inflate tires in the darkest, dirtiest conditions and they know which products can be considered the best mountain bike pumps.
+Luckily for you, our test team has decades of experience trying to inflate tires in the darkest, dirtiest conditions and they know which products can be considered the best MTB pumps around.

-The best mountan bike pumps and CO2 inflators
+The best mountain bike pumps and CO2 inflators

 Specialized offers a simple yet solid mini-pump for inflating high-volume mountain bike tires on the go.
 An alloy body and shaft are connected by a hose to a headpiece that has both Presta and Schrader valve heads.
 The push-fit valve heads connect well to valves and don't rip out valve cores.